Real-Value Power-Voltage Formulations of, and Bounds for, Three-Wire Unbalanced Optimal Power Flow: Introduction

 Figure~\ref{fig_opf_flowchart} illustrates the typical sequence of formulating, implementing and solving optimization problems as commonly applied to engineering problems.
 First, a mathematical model of the optimization problem is formulated.
 The problem is formulated so that it can be handled by the chosen modeling language and optimization solver.
 Eventually, the modeling toolbox translates the mathematical model into the appropriate form for the solver interface, fills out parameter values, and dispatches the optimization solver.
 Finally, the mathematical solver uses one or a variety of different algorithms to solve the optimization problem, and returns a solution.

 In the literature, real-value formulations of the convex relaxations of unbalanced OPF are rarely discussed.
 CVX has been used as an optimization modeling tool in \cite{Anese}.
 It is one of the very few optimization packages with support for complex optimization variable primitives, as well as matrix variables.
 CVX automates the reformulation process from a complex-value matrix to a set of real-value scalar variables and constraints.
-Such functionality is also available in the JuMP extension \cite{Sliwak2019}, which provides JuMP \cite{Dunning2015} with the functionality to automate the real-value reformulation process.
+Functionality to automate the real-value reformulation process was initially in a JuMP extension \cite{Sliwak2019}, but has recently become a built-in JuMP feature \cite{lubin_jump_2023}.

 Gilbert and Josz \cite{Gilbert2016a} illustrate with a limited-scope solver that there are potential advantages of solving SDP problems directly in the complex domain.
 Nevertheless, a mature implementation of such a solver has not been developed so far.
-Therefore, the interest in real-value forms remains high.
+Overall, the interest in real-value forms remains high.